You're planning on traveling and haven't decided on a place to stay yet?

 You want to make good use of that unoccupied bedroom?
 Or you're ready to share your whole home?
 You can make some good money for that!

 But one doesn't become a great host overnight.
-Only after reading these Airbnb host tips!
+Only after reading these Airbnb tips and tricks for hosts!

 Before hosting: Things to consider